iPadisthin/design-system/README.md

 To use this you must install HUGO: https://gohugo.io/getting-started/installing/

 ### For local development:
-open terminal at folder and run: hugo server
+Open terminal at folder and run: hugo server

 ### To build and deploy
-make sure build.sh is executable: chmod +x build.sh
+Make sure build.sh is executable: chmod +x build.sh

-stop hugo sever: CTRL+C
+Stop hugo sever: CTRL+C

-run build.sh: ./build.sh
+Run build.sh: ./build.sh

-commit code to GitHub
+Commit code and push to GitHub